Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Karlův most seen eastwards towards Staré Město, around 1914.

-Karlův most is part of the plot in a single brief sentence when Švejk is escorted to Feldkurat Katz: "they went across the Charles Bridge in absolute silence".
-The bridge has previously been mentioned in [I.4] where Švejk during his stay in the madhouse mentions some baths near the bridge.
+is part of the plot in a single brief sentence when Švejk is escorted to Feldkurat Katz: "they went across the Charles Bridge in absolute silence".
+The bridge was previously mentioned in [I.4], where Švejk, during his stay in the madhouse, mentions some baths near the bridge.

 Background

-Karlův most (Charles Bridge) is the oldest and most famous bridge in Prague and the second oldest bridge in Czechia after the one in Písek.
-It connects the Malá Strana and Staré město.
-As a landmark and tourist attraction it belongs to the most famous in the country.
+is the oldest and most famous bridge in Prague and the second oldest bridge in Czechia after the one in Písek.
+It connects Malá Strana and Staré město.
+As a landmark and tourist attraction, it is among the most famous in the country.

-Construction was started in 1357 under Charles IV's reign and the bridge is named after him.
-Around 1700 it was given the shape known today and the barock statues were erected in this period.
-The bridge has repeatedly been threatened by high water levels but escaped the great flood of 2002 without damage, but in 1890 it was partly destroyed.
+Construction started in 1357 under Charles IV's reign, and the bridge is named after him.
+Around 1700, it was given its present shape and the Baroque statues were erected.
+The bridge has repeatedly been threatened by high water levels but escaped the great flood of 2002 without damage; in 1890, however, it was partly destroyed.

 Quote(s) from the novel